tynanbe/argamak/README.md

   announce("Trial times per horse") tensor.print(x)

+  // Axes can be referenced by name.
+  //
+  // Here we reduce away the "Trial" Axis to get each horse's mean run time.
+  //
   announce("Mean time per horse") let mean_times =
     x
     |> tensor.mean(with: fn(a) { axis.name(a) == "Trial" })
     |> tensor.debug

+  // This catch-all function will reduce away all Axes, although at this point
+  // only the "Horse" Axis remains.
+  //
   let all_axes = fn(_) { True }

+  // We get a String representation of the minimum mean time.
+  //
   announce("Fastest mean time")
   let time =
     mean_times